-(ii) Change in Areas Designated for their Intrinsic Environmental Value Including Sites of International, National, Regional, Sub-Regional or Local Significance.

-10.8 There have been no such changes in the period 1st April 2014 to 31st March 2015.
+- (ii) Change in Areas Designated for their Intrinsic Environmental Value Including Sites of International, National, Regional, Sub-Regional or Local Significance. - 10.8 There have been no such changes in the period 1st April 2015 to 31st March 2016.

 The Council will continue to ensure that its ecological assets are protected.
-A review of local wildlife sites has been undertaken and the results of this are due to be reported towards the end of 2015 / early in 2016.
+A review of local wildlife sites has been undertaken and the results will be published in early 2017.